 By Liad Shoham

-Shoham describes each of these people and the events in a suspenseful manner so that they become almost unforgettable.
+Shoham describes the events in a suspenseful manner and portrays each of the characters well so that they become almost unforgettable.